Beliavsky/Vector-Error-Correction/README.md

 # Vector-Error-Correction
 Simulate and fit from Vector Error Correction (VECM) models for cointegrated time series using the [Johansen method](https://academic.oup.com/book/27916).
+For

 ```fortran
 program xvecm_rank_select